Osiris-Team/AutoPlug-Client/docs/FAQ.md

 Example: `ban *`, now this group will be able to execute `ban peter` or `ban john`, but **not** `ban peter 10`, for that to work you would need to add `ban * *` or `ban *->` instead.
 - `*->` allows anything from this point onwards until the end of the line.

+The same wildcards are available for the files manager, but with a slightly different meaning:
+- `./` is the current working directory of the AutoPlug-Client.
+- `*` allows any character sequence (including spaces).
+Example: `./*.exe` would only allow access to files in the current working directory ending with `.exe`.
+- `*->` allows any character sequence (including spaces) in this directory and sub-directories.